Save Your Grass – Build a Dog Potty Area

 Excavate the area by skimming off the grass and first layer of topsoil.
 We dug in an area where there were a lot of gas lines and cable, so we only went down about an 1 1/2 to 2 inches.
 Haul the removed topsoil to another area of the garden and prepare to lay the first layer of fiberglass screen.

 Hmm…it looks like we left a little grass under the screen.
 No problem.
 The grass (we hope) will be suffocated by layers and layers of rock.
 We used fiberglass screen instead of landscape fabric because we were afraid landscape fabric would hold the urine odor.
 Fiberglass screen is flexible like landscape fabric and the holes discourage weeds while letting liquid drain through.
+The idea was to separate each layer of stone so that the smaller pea gravel didn’t compact into the empty spaces between the larger stones beneath it.
+We were concerned about drainage and urine flow.
+(Now, 4 yrs. later, the fiberglass screening is beginning to surface.
+We removed a section of it and it appears the drainage is still fine.
+So it’s your choice whether to use it or not.)
 When the first layer of landscape fabric was down, we added 12 bags of sand pebbles.

 Twelve bags covered all the fiberglass screen, but we decided to double it to make the sand pebbles about 1 1/2 inches thick.